Ka Pae Ranasingam: Production

-The film began production with Aishwarya Rajesh in the lead role and was intended to be made on a shoestring budget; however, with the addition of Vijay Sethupathi to the cast, the scale of the film increased.
+The film began production with Aishwarya Rajesh in the lead role and was intended to be made on a shoestring budget; however, with the addition of actor Vijay Sethupathi to the cast, the scale of the film increased.
 Aishwarya and Sethupathi play a couple in the film.
 The film was launched in June 2019 and shooting was finished by October 2019.
 The film is a female centric film with Sethupathi's role having a duration of around forty minutes.
 Shooting for the film happened in Ramanathapuram for around forty-five days, with few sequences being shot at Hyderabad and Dubai.

 Soundtrack

 The soundtrack album was composed by Ghibran and lyrics were written by Vairamuthu.
 All the songs in the film, were released as singles, before the film's album eventually released on 26 September 2020.
 The song "Thaarayadi Nee Enakku" is based on a poem written by Mahakavi Subramaniya Bharathiyar.